-Frequency of Meetings
+Frequency of meetings

-7. The advisory group will meet quarterly, and where the circumstances of the current Covid19 pandemic dictate, meetings will be held on-line via Microsoft Teams.
+The Advisory Group will meet quarterly with meetings being predominantly held online via Microsoft Teams.
 The nature and frequency of meetings will be kept under ongoing review.

-Chair and Administrative Arrangements
+Chair and administrative arrangements

-8. An independent member of the advisory group, not associated with Police Scotland, the Scottish Police Authority, or Police Investigations and Review Commissioner will be appointed by the agreement of members.
-Once the office of the Commissioner is fully established, staff from the office of the Commissioner will provide the necessary administrative support.
+An independent member of the Advisory Group, not associated with Police Scotland, the Scottish Police Authority or the Police Investigations and Review Commissioner will be appointed by the agreement of members.
+Staff from the office of the Commissioner will provide the necessary administrative support.

-- 9. The role of the Independent Chair of the Advisory Group is limited to supporting the Commissioner and the advisory group with no responsibilities in relation to governance or performance management.
-These matters are catered for through separate arrangements and the work of the Commissioner's independent Audit Advisory Board (AAB), and through regular liaison with the appointed external Audit Scotland auditor. - 10.
-In between formal meetings, members will receive updates from the Commissioner on any matter pertinent to the advisory group.
+The role of the Independent Chair of the Advisory Group is limited to supporting the Commissioner and the Advisory Group with no responsibilities in relation to governance or performance management.
+These matters are catered for through separate arrangements and the work of the Commissioner's independent Advisory Audit Board (AAB) and through regular liaison with the appointed external auditor.

+In between formal meetings, members will receive updates from the Commissioner on any matter pertinent to the Advisory Group.